Kopfbereich

 The regional strategy for green infrastructure is to be established as an informal, planning basis for the further development of green infrastructure in the Ruhr area.

-With the GI strategy, the further development of the Ruhr Metropolis into the 'greenest industrial region in Europe' is to be achieved in a participatory development process.
+The GI strategy is intended to achieve the further development of the Ruhr area into the 'greenest industrial region in Europe' in a participatory development process.
 The strategy leads to the implementation and (further) development of targeted activities and projects that are supported by all those involved.
-In doing so, an optimal balance between individual interests and the common good is achieved and a clear added value is achieved for the region.
-Beyond the regional identity of the residents of the Ruhr Metropolis, 'the greenest industrial region in Europe' is also perceived as such by outsiders.
+In doing so, an optimal balance is achieved between individual interests and the common good and a clear added value is achieved for the region.
+In addition to the regional identity of the residents of the Ruhr area, 'the greenest industrial region in Europe' is also perceived as such by outsiders.

 Good to know